CPHFOOD/PanelCheck/README.md

 FYI
 ===

-This version of PanelCheck are unpolished.
+This version of PanelCheck is unpolished.
 By this is meant that all the features Regarding the actual data-analysis works but miscellaneous functionality such as the *about section* or *help section* might not function as desired.

 Windows ?
 =========